carter-willey/Music-Library-FrontEnd/README.md

 ![image](https://user-images.githubusercontent.com/62074841/133552718-c7fe6b0b-c02b-4983-bac6-70bcdf0f3fc6.png)

 <p>
- This project was built by two people, Carter Wiley and me, during our time at DevCodeCamp.
+ This project was built by two people, Carter Wiley and Brandon Calderon, during our time at DevCodeCamp.
 We built this web application using React in conjunction with Django REST Framework.
-It was meant to capture how Django REST Framework and React work I'd together to provide a user with CRUD (Create, Read, Update, Delete) functionality in order to search for songs within a sleek user interface.
+It was meant to capture how Django REST Framework and React work together to provide a user with CRUD (Create, Read, Update, Delete) functionality in order to search for songs within a sleek user interface.
 This was a great, paired programming experience where we got to use both our analytical skills, as well as our design skills to output a nice looking (and functional) web applicaiton.